FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 The device monitor can be found at: `http://localhost:3000/device/monitor`

+> **Note:** In addition to user interactions, All dummy devices will periodically register a heartbeat message

 ### Checking the IoT Agent Service Health

 You can check if the IoT Agent is running by making an HTTP request to the exposed port: